 Buchanan, Tom (2003) Internet-based questionnaire assessment: appropriate use in clinical contexts.
 Cognitive Behaviour Therapy, 32 (3). pp. 100-109.
 ISSN 1650-6073Full text not available from this repository.

 Use of internet-mediated questionnaire assessment is growing in behavioural telehealth provision.
 Literature on web-based psychological testing indicates that - while tests used online should be validated for online use - such measures can be reliable and valid.
 However, use of normative data (especially data from paper-and-pencil samples) presents problems.
 Studies have shown score distributions may differ across testing media, even when comparisons are made between equivalent samples.
 Data from 3 different projects illustrate such (substantive) differences, and the errors that would result from using established norms to interpret internet-mediated assessments.
 Given representativeness issues with "internet norms", it is recommended that if online tests are used for clinical purposes, this should currently be done in a manner that does not rely on normative data.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||01 Sep 2011 13:43|

 Actions (login required)